masqu3rad3/tik_manager4/docs/source/developers_section/extractors.rst

             print("Hello World!")
             print("************")

-In this example, we have created a class called `HelloWorld` that inherits from `ExtractCore`.
+In this example, we have created a class called `HelloWorld` that inherits `ExtractCore`.
 This way, the Collector will be able to find and execute it.

 We have defined the nice_name and color attributes.
 These are used to display the extractor in the UI.